-The British monarch’s eating habits aren’t nearly as decadent as you had imagined!
+Her Majesty's eating habits aren’t nearly as decadent as you might have imagined!

 Queen Elizabeth II wouldn’t be very British without waking up to a piping hot pot of freshly brewed Earl Grey tea or Darjeeling with a spot of milk and no sugar, according to BT.
 Her morning tea is accompanied by a plate of biscuits before she sits down to eat breakfast.

 You may be surprised to find that Queen Elizabeth II enjoys a normal breakfast just like any other commoner—with a bowl of cereal.
 Her favourite brand is Special K. That’s right, the Queen gets her cereal from a cardboard box like the rest of us!
 And she eats her cereal out of a plastic container instead of the million-dollar jeweled bowl you probably envisioned.

 This is the royal family’s all-time favourite dish.

 Sometimes, the Queen swaps out her morning cereal for a steaming hot plate of scrambled eggs, preferably brown eggs because she thinks they have a better flavour than white eggs.
 If she’s feeling a bit extravagant, she may ask for her eggs to be served with smoked salmon and a light grating of fresh truffle.
 But this added decadence is usually reserved for special occasions only.
 “She was too frugal to ever order fresh truffles,” Darren McGrady, a former chef for the royal family from 1982 to 1993, told the Telegraph.
 “She only really enjoyed them at Christmas when the truffles were sent as a gift.”

 Check out more holiday traditions of the British royal family.